gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle has been upgraded to embed Ant 1.9.9 over Ant 1.9.6.

+### Avoid checking other repositories when dependency resolution in one repository fails with HTTP status code in the 500 range

+The HTTP status codes 500-511 can be considered unrecoverable server states.
+Gradle will explicitly rethrow exceptions which occur in dependency resolution instead of quietly continue to the next repository similar to timeout issues introduced in Gradle 4.3.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.